How To Select the Four Best Teams to Compete for the College Football National Championship

 - Wisconsin – Barry Alvarez

 Terms.
 Generally, the members shall serve three-year terms.
 Until the rotation has been achieved, certain terms may be shorter or longer.
 Terms shall be staggered to allow for an eventual rotation of members.
-Members will not be eligible for re-appointment.
+Members will not be eligible for re-appointment, but a member’s term may be extended one year if the member would serve as chair in what otherwise would be his/her final year.

 Terms Expire February 2017

 Terms Expire February 2018

 - Committee Chair.
-The Management Committee selected the first chair of the committee.
-The selection committee members will select future chairs.
+The Management Committee selects the chair of the committee.

 College Football Playoff Selection Committee Voting Process

 - Each committee member will create a list of the 30 teams he or she believes to be the best in the country, in no particular order.
 Teams listed by three or more members will remain under consideration.
 At the conclusion of any round, other teams can be added to the group of teams under consideration by a vote of three or more members.

 - Each member will list the best six teams, in no particular order.
 The six teams receiving the most votes will comprise the pool for the first ranking step.
 This is known as the “listing step.”